spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ##  Work with Right Sizing Rules

-You can create the right sizing rules and immediately attach them to specific workloads.
-Alternatively, you can create and save a rule and later attach it to one or more workloads.
+You can create right sizing rules and manually attach them to specific workloads.

+Alternatively, you can use auto-attach to automatically attach right-sizing rules to existing and added workloads based on workload criteria, such as a specific namespace and/or specific labels.
+Auto-attach reduces the manual attachment overhead and ensures new workloads are optimized immediately.

 You can create right-sizing rules to trigger immediately after a specific set of requirements is met or at a specific time after the requirements are met.

----add something here about auto-attach---

-Auto-attach enables you to automatically attach right-sizing rules to your workloads based on workload criteria, such as a specific namespace and/or specific labels.
-Auto-attach reduces the manual attachment overhead and ensures new workloads are optimized immediately.

 ###   Create or Edit a Right-Sizing Rule